 With the above characteristics, KTTMTD is considered a useful institutional tool for the state to experiment and promote reforms.
 In particular, KTTMTD plays a prominent role as a “policy laboratory”.
 Because it provides a flexible institutional space for managers to innovate and evaluate the impact of new policies with lower risks than nationwide implementation.

-This can be observed from the way China builds Pilot Free Trade Zones.
-Starting from Shanghai in September 2013, up to now, this country has established 21 more Pilot Free Trade Zones in many other localities with separate regulations for each Free Trade Zone.
+This can be observed from the way China builds pilot free trade zones.
+Starting from Shanghai in September 2013, up to now, this country has established 21 more pilot free trade zones in many other localities with separate regulations for each free trade zone.

 In addition, KTMTD also creates a flexible institutional environment, promoting administrative reform.
 This is a testing environment for initiatives to reform administrative procedures and the business environment.
 With the goal of competing to attract investment, these commercial zones pioneer the application of one-stop shop models, interconnected one-stop shops, digital procedures, etc.

 Although the KTMTD model is familiar in the world, this model has no precedent or practice in Vietnam.
-Studying models that have been successfully implemented in countries around the world is an important premise for Vietnam to refer to in the process of building a KTMTD model with a suitable legal framework, ensuring harmony between investment incentives and effective management capacity in the context of deep integration.
+Researching models that have been successfully implemented in countries around the world is an important premise for Vietnam to refer to in the process of building a KTMTD model with a suitable legal framework, ensuring harmony between investment incentives and effective management capacity in the context of deep integration.

 Dai Nam Lake